1. Who is on the conference faculty?

 The conference bookstore will be open during conference hours in the lobby of the hotel and will have both cash and credit card payment options, but please note that SCBWI swag can only be purchased with cash or check.

 If there is a book you know you want signed, you will have to purchase it before or during any autograph sessions.
 Check our schedule for exact times and location for autographs.

-• Three paper-clipped copies of the first page of ONE of your manuscripts IF AND ONLY IF you wish to submit it for the first pages session for which you registered online.
-Paper clip all three copies together and place them in the submission box you signed up for (YA, MG, or PB) at the registration table between 7:30 and 8:00 a.m. on Saturday.
+• Three paper-clipped copies of the first page of ONE of your manuscripts IF AND ONLY IF you wish to submit it for the First Pages session for which you registered online.
+Paper clip all three copies together and place them in the submission box you signed up for (YA, MG, or PB) at the registration table Before 10:40 a.m. on Saturday.

 • Note-taking materials, preferably paper and pen/pencil.

-• The first five pages of your manuscript, double-spaced, IF AND ONLY IF you registered for the optional peer group critiques.
+• Printed critiques of your peers’ manuscripts IF AND ONLY IF you registered for the optional peer group critiques.

 • Business cards to exchange with other authors and illustrators.
 (Please do not give your business card or postcards to editors and agents at the conference unless they ask; they do not have room to take them home from every conference attendee and will just have to recycle them before they leave.)